netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 ## Unsuccessful creation New Data Resources (from section B.2.1 in {{RFC8040}})

 {{W3C-Trace-Context}} specifies that vendor MAY validate the tracestate header and that invalid headers MAY be discarded.
-In Section [Error handling](#error-handling), it is stated that servers MAY return an error.
+In the section about [Error handling](#error-handling), it is stated that servers MAY return an error.
 Let's assume that is our implementation.

 Example of a badly formated tracestate header using {{RFC8040}} example B.2.1, which by following :